UoB-HPC/UoB-HPC.github.io/zoo.md

 We use the TORQUE (PBS) queueing system to manage job allocations of the cluster.

+List the nodes and their current availability by running

+    znodes

 #### Interactive job

 You can launch an interactive job requesting the gpu `<name>` (all lower case) using